vbanakha/edgePtychoNN/README.md

 # edgePtychoNN

-This code does real-time inference using NVIDIA Jetson AGX Xavier Develope kit on the diffraction patterns streamed out from the X-ray detector.
+This code does real-time inference using NVIDIA Jetson AGX Xavier Developer kit on the diffraction patterns streamed out from the X-ray detector.
 The images are streamed out to the Jetson as PVA stream and preprocessed for inference using the Jetson.
-The emnbedded GPU system will then perform the inference and sends back the inference outputs as PVA stream to the user interface for viewing.
+The embedded GPU system will then perform the inference and sends back the inference outputs as PVA stream to the user interface for viewing.